Emre-KMZ/Hotdogify/README.md

 There's no sign-up or password flow.
 Visitors get an **anonymous Supabase session** automatically.
 This keeps the demo frictionless and the codebase small, auth is deliberately left out for simplicity.
 For the same reason, `/admin` is **not access-controlled**; treat it as a demo dashboard, not a
 secured surface.

+There's no way to report a wrong answer through the API.